-There are passages in scripture that are certainly recorded by inspiration that are nevertheless not words of God, but which were not spoken by any godly inspiration.
+There are passages in scripture that are certainly recorded by inspiration that are nevertheless not words of God.
 For example, “Curse God and die!”
-“What are you willing to give me if I deliver Him to you?” or “Command these stones to become bread.”
+“What will you pay me f I betray Him to you?” or “Command these stones to become bread.”
 That last, for instance, is explicitly called the word of Satan, and not of God.

 In the weeks leading up to Lent, the Orthodox Church begins singing Psalm 136 LXX (137 KJV) during Matins.
-Jeremiah’s psalm expresses the loss felt by exiles, and rage against those who took them captive, including shockingly violent language at the end of the psalm.
+Jeremiah’s psalm expresses the loss felt by exiles, and rage against those who took them captive, including some surprisingly violent language at the end of the psalm.

 Augustine’s sermon on Psalm 136 LXX (KJV Ps 137)